OfficeDev/open-xml-docs/docs/how-to-remove-hidden-text-from-a-word-processing-document.md

 ---------------------------------------------------------------------------------
 ## Getting a WordprocessingDocument Object
-To open an existing document, you instantiate the <span class="keyword">WordprocessingDocument</span> class as shown in the following **using** statement.
+To open an existing document, you instantiate the **WordprocessingDocument** class as shown in the following **using** statement.
 In the same statement, you open the word processing file with the specified *fileName* by using the **Open** method, with